jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 60%
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 12
-Chapter 4: Building a Defense to Fight on Every FrontTodays CISOs face a fight on multiple fronts.
+Chapter 4: Building a Defense to Fight on Every Front

+Today’s CISOs face a fight on multiple fronts.
 They must combat external threats such as ransomware and supply chain risk to malicious, negligent and compromised insiders.
 For the most part, CISOs feel they have adequate resources to wage such a war.
 But many remain woefully overexposed.
 As supply chains grow larger and more complex, protecting these increasingly opaque networks is more difficult than ever.
 In spite of this, most CISOs say they have the issue under control.
 Some 64% believe they have appropriate controls in place to mitigate supply chain risk.
 This represents a modest increase from 2022 (59%), demonstrating that the issue remains a top priority.
 Percentage of CISOs who agree their organization has appropriate controls in place to mitigate supply chain risk.
 When it comes to more direct attacks on their organization, CISOs are increasingly prepared to rely on insurers to limit the damage.
 Almost two\-thirds (61%) said they would place a claim on cyber insurance policies to recover losses incurred.
 Retail (75%) and IT, technology and telecoms (65%) are most likely to mitigate financial losses in this way.
-The World Economic Forum reports that 71% of organizations have cyber insurance in place,7so this finding is no surprise.
+The World Economic Forum reports that 71% of organizations have cyber insurance in place,7 so this finding is no surprise.
 But relying on such policies alone is growing more complicated.
-For one, a recent increase in claims has led many insurers to raise premiums; some are withdrawing coverage for common threats like ransomware altogether.8Whats more, while insurance can offer some financial compensation in the event of a data breach, it does little to rebuild customer trust or company reputation.
+For one, a recent increase in claims has led many insurers to raise premiums; some are withdrawing coverage for common threats like ransomware altogether.8 What’s more, while insurance can offer some financial compensation in the event of a data breach, it does little to rebuild customer trust or company reputation.
 This, along with an increase in more sophisticated and devasting ransomware attacks, may be why CISOs are increasingly open to paying ransoms to cyber criminals.